loreanvictor/nokss/docs/controls/buttons.md

 ### Customization

-In addition to [global CSS variables](#theming), you can further customize buttons via the following CSS variables, displayed with their default values:
+Tweak [global CSS variables](#theming) for customizing buttons.
+If you need further customization, you can use following CSS variables:
 ```css
 :root {
   --button-height: var(--interactable-size);